 Here is our collection of Chinese symbols.

-Chinese characters or symbols usually have one or more meanings, and some of them are particularly loved by Chinese people.
+Chinese characters or symbols usually have one or more meanings, and Chinese people particularly love some of them.
 Here is the top ten list of the lucky ones.
-Please note Pinyin is also used here, which is the Chinese spelling system for the characters.
+Please note Pinyin, which is the Chinese spelling system for the characters, is also used here.
 For example, fu is the pinyin for good luck in Chinese.
 But fu is only the phonic part of the character, and it also represents other Chinese characters that sound the same.

 |Fu – Blessing, Good Fortune, Good Luck

 Fu is one of the most famous Chinese characters used in Chinese New Year.
 It is often posted upside down on the front door of a house or an apartment.
 The upside down fu means good luck came since the character for upside down in Chinese sounds the same as the character for came.

 It used to mean the official’s salary in feudal China.
 Fengshui is believed to be the Chinese way to health, wealth and happiness.
 If you are interested in Fengshui, you may check out the book ‘The Feng Shui Kit.’

 Double happiness is usually posted everywhere at Chinese weddings.